 The Solid-State Lighting Technical Requirement Tables contain the complete set of minimum technical specifications that products must meet to be qualified on the DLC QPL.
+The tables in this document are organized separately from those in the SSL V5.1 Technical Requirements policy document and the numbering of the following tables does not correlate between the two documents.
 Please review the requirements carefully for your specific product type before submitting a product application.
 Products listed on the QPL under the V5.1 Technical Requirements version meet these requirements.